opentelekomcloud/gophertelekomcloud/.github/CONTRIBUTING.md

 with [wip] - then people know it's a work in progress.

-We ask that you do not submit a feature that you have not spent time researching and testing first-hand in an actual Huawei clouds environment.
+We ask that you do not submit a feature that you have not spent time researching and testing first-hand in an actual OpenTelekomCloud environment.
 While we appreciate the contribution, submitting code which you are unfamiliar with is a risk to the users who will ultimately use it.
 See our [acceptance tests readme](/acceptance) for information about how you can create a local development environment to